On concentration in vortex sheets: Numerical Experiments

 The numerically computed evolution of the discrete vorticity maximal function $M_r(\omega_\epsilon(t))$ for different values of $r$ and at different times $t$ is shown in Figure \ref{fig:vortearly}, using the global binning approach explained in Section \ref{sec:global}.
 The results at early times $t=0$, $0.1$, $0.5$ and $1.0$ are shown in Figure \ref{fig:vortearly}.

-As expected, the results presented in Figure \ref{fig:vortearly} show that the vorticity maximal function exhibits a very similar uniform decay of the vorticity maximal function at early times in the evolution of the fuselage-flap configuration, compared with the loaded wing configuration.
+As expected, the results presented in Figure \ref{fig:vortearly} show that the vorticity maximal function exhibits a very similar uniform decay of the vorticity maximal function at early times in the evolution of the fuselage flap configuration, compared with the loaded wing configuration.
 With an initial decay $\sim r^{1/2}$ at $t=0$, this decay persists up to time $t=1$.
 As evidenced by Figure \ref{fig:vortearly}, this decay is also uniform over the considered regularization parameters $\epsilon = 0.1$, $0.05$, $0.025$.

-Our main interest is thus in the evolution of this fuselage-flap configuration at later times, when the spirals of negative and positive vorticity begin to strongly interact: Will the vorticity maximal function cease to show a uniform decay during these strong interactions?
+Our main interest is thus in the evolution of this fuselage flap configuration at later times, when the spirals of negative and positive vorticity begin to strongly interact: Will the vorticity maximal function cease to show a uniform decay during these strong interactions?